-In or around February 2009, Chang took questions from the 24th Research Institute for the engineering consultants, who had returned to the United States.
-Chang then forwarded the questions and information from the 24th Research Institute to the engineering consultants.
-On or about March 2, 2009, Chang informed the engineering consultants that the 24th Research Institute agreed to pay \$1 million for the 8-Bit ADC and 14-Bit ADC technologies.
-On or about May 15, 2009, GTSI signed a formal contract with the 24th Research Institute.
-Under the terms of the contract, which was negotiated by Chang, GTSI agreed to sell and transfer the design and testing technologies for the 8-Bit ADC and 14-Bit ADC to the 24th Research Institute, and agreed to guide the 24th Research Institute to complete the system design, circuit design, and layout design of the 8-Bit ADC and 14-Bit ADC.
+On or about May 15, 2009, Huang, acting in her capacity as General Manager of GTSI, signed a contract with a representative of the 24th Research Institute though which, in exchange for \$1 million, GTSI agreed to sell and transfer the design and testing technologies for the 8-Bit ADC and 14-Bit ADC to the 24th Research Institute and agreed to guide the 24th Research Institute to complete the system design, circuit design, and layout design of the 8-Bit ADC and 14-Bit ADC.
 GTSI also agreed to provide technical guidance on test system development and satisfy the 24th Research Institute's technical parameter requirements for the ADCs.
+Also on or about May 15, 2009, in order to fulfill the contract with the 24th Research Institute, Huang, again acting in her capacity as General Manager of GTSI, signed a contract with the two U.S.-based engineering consultants, through which the engineering consultants were hired to develop and design the 8-Bit ADC and 14-Bit ADC and to provide technical expertise and training to the 24th Research